-- After admission to teacher education and before applying for student teaching, a degree plan must be on file. - Candidates desiring to register for student teaching are required to check with the School District in which they will perform their student teaching to determine if that School District requires a check for the disease of tuberculosis.
-If the School District requires such a check, the candidate will follow that School District's process for completing and then reporting the results of the test to the appropriate school district representative. - Grades in all teacher education courses must be "C" or better. - Completion of the required 9 semester hours of English with an average grade of 2.5.
+- After admission to teacher education and before applying for student teaching, a degree plan must be on file - TEXES exams Core Subjects EC-6 (#291), Core Subjects 4-8 (#211), [EC-6 Generalist, 4-8 Generalist, Secondary Content Exam, and TEXES PPR E-12 exam] must be taken and passes before student teaching. - Candidates desiring to register for student teaching are required to check with the School District in which they will perform their student teaching to determine if that School District requires a check for the disease of tuberculosis.
+If the School District requires such a check, the candidate will follow that School District's process for completing and then reporting the results of the test to the appropriate school district representative. - Grades in all teacher education courses must be "C" or better. - Completion of all lower division English courses used on the degree plan required 9 semester hours of English with an average grade of 2.5.